 Innisfree Volunteer Application Form - Section 1 Logo

-Please carefully read the following information before completing the application form.
+• Please carefully read the following information before completing the application.

-5. The Volunteer application comes in 2 parts.
-After an initial review of your information, if you are selected to proceed, you will receive Part 2 to complete.
+The Volunteer application is completed in two parts.
+After an initial review of your information, selected applicants will be invited to complete Part 2 of the application.

-6. Please be aware that, as part of our collaborative decision-making process, the information you provide in your application will be shared with our volunteers and staff.
-This allows them to offer input and feedback, ensuring that our decisions reflect the collective wisdom and values of our community.
+Please note that, as part of our collaborative decision-making process, the information you provide will be shared with Innisfree Village volunteers and staff.
+This allows our community to offer input and feedback, ensuring that decisions reflect our collective values and wisdom.

-If you have any questions about the materials or the application please contact Julie Freeman-Mullins our Volunteer Recruitment Coordinator at julie@innisfreevillage.org.
+If you have any questions about the application or the materials, please contact Julie Freeman-Mullins, Volunteer Recruitment Coordinator, at julie@innisfreevillage.org.

 • Volunteer Applicant Information